MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 ## Restart the device

-Under certain circumstances, you may have to manually reset the device without using the software UI.
+Under certain circumstances, you may have to manually restart the device without using the software UI.

 ### Standard procedure